 Created in 2013 to replace the Serious Organised Crime Agency (SOCA), the NCA has powers of arrest, prosecution and civil recovery.

 It has many responsibilities, including drug and human trafficking, missing persons and organised crime, to name just a few.
 But when it comes to business crime, it is the major investigating agency for money laundering and the leading UK authority on economic crime that crosses borders.
 Its role means that it works closely with the SFO and is the main point of contact for foreign and international law enforcement agencies.
 The NCA also receives and acts upon suspicious activity reports (SAR’s) filed by banks and financial institutions.

 As an authority, it has a global reach.
 Its International Corruption Unit (ICU), formed three years ago, investigates money laundering in the UK involving corrupt overseas officials, bribery around the world that has links to UK companies and cross-border bribery that has a UK link.
 The ICU also helps foreign law enforcement agencies with international corruption investigations.

 While the ICU is supported by the Department for International Development and is seen as part of the battle against corruption-related poverty, its remit is not limited to developing countries.

 But it uses many of the same procedures as the other agencies mentioned here.
 It is, therefore, an organisation that has many powers – but is not an organisation that cannot be challenged.

 Looking for more information?

-Read about Serious Fraud Solicitors, Fraud Defence, Serious Crime, Restraint and Freezing Orders, Corporate Fraud Solicitors, SFO Defence Solicitors, Arrested or Investigated?, Financial Conduct Authority (FCA), International Corruption Defence Lawyers.
+Read about Serious Fraud Solicitors, Fraud Defence, Corporate Fraud Solicitors, SFO Defence Solicitors, Financial Conduct Authority (FCA), International Corruption Defence Lawyers, Arrested or Investigated?.